Please Baby Please: Plot

 Arthur, Ida, Baker, and Les sit in Arthur and Suze's apartment as Suze dances.
-Suze continues to quote Marlon Brando and Ida yells at her to stop.
 The Young Gents barge into the apartment and hold everyone hostage.
-Lon returns Suze's keys to her and she gives him Maureen's keys in exchange.
-Gene leaves to rob Maureen's apartment and leaves Teddy, Dickie, and Lon to watch the hostages.
+Lon returns Suze's keys and she gives him Maureen's.
+Gene leaves to rob Maureen's apartment; Teddy, Dickie, and Lon stay to watch the hostages.
 Lon mocks Arthur for marrying Suze and Suze stabs him to death.
-She yells at Ida, Baker, and Les to leave, and reminds Dickie that Lon killed Joanne.
-Dickie punches Suze in the eye, saying that she has been asking for it; Teddy tells Arthur that they will be back to take care of Lon's body.
-Suze sits in a chair while Arthur crawls to her and kisses her feet, mirroring the earlier scene in the kitchen.
+She yells at the couple's friends to leave, and reminds Dickie that Lon killed Joanne.
+Dickie punches Suze in the eye, saying she has been asking for it; Teddy tells Arthur they will be back to take care of Lon's body.
+Suze sits in a chair while Arthur crawls over and kisses her feet, mirroring the earlier scene.
 Suze goes to Maureen's apartment where she finds the remaining Young Gents dead, as well as Billy and Maureen's husband, who Suze saw at the porn theater.
-Maureen remarks that she's "nobody's wife" as Suze smokes a cigarette.

-Some time later, Arthur conducts an orchestra as images of Suze and Teddy appear on screen.

-The final scene is a split screen - one side shows Suze, sporting a short haircut and black eye, dressing up in Teddy's clothes; the other side shows Arthur dancing all the way home and into his apartment.
-The split screen wipes away when Arthur enters his bedroom, where Suze and Teddy are.
+Suze, sporting a short haircut and black eye, is in the apartment dressing up in Teddy's clothes.
+Arthur dances coming back to the building and into the apartment.
+Arthur enters his bedroom, where Suze and Teddy are.
 Arthur and Teddy kiss passionately while Suze embraces Arthur from behind as she looks at the camera.